KAMBALENGUNUNU/AdSmart-Contracts/README.md

 1. **Create a Campaign**:
    - Call the `createCampaign` function with your desired budget, cost per click, cost per impression, and campaign duration.

+2. **Deactivate a Campaign**:
+   - If needed, you can deactivate your campaign by calling the `deactivateCampaign` function.

+3. **Withdraw Unused Budget**:
+   - After a campaign is deactivated or expired, withdraw any unused budget using the `withdrawUnusedBudget` function.